SilverHalf/mount-balrior/decima/strategy.md

     <img class="decima-arena-image center"  src="../images/decima/strategy/phases/p1-6.webp">
 </label>

+{: .note}
-> Note: Phasing after the second collection usually indicates a serious DPS issue: this needs to be resolved or the group will struggle greatly with the damage check in the final phase.
+Phasing after the second collection usually indicates a serious DPS issue: this needs to be resolved or the group will struggle greatly with the damage check in the final phase.

+{: .note}
+The kiter's positioning in this phase is meant to spread out the charged [Conduits] between the inner rings of the formation.
+In this way there will be less [Greens] in the next phase.

 ---